 For more than 20 years, the Selland Family has been promoting the local food movement, and nowhere is that better demonstrated than at The Kitchen.
 Executive chef Kelly McCown continues the culinary legacy of Randall Selland, with five-course seasonal menus including dishes such as braised Montana beef cheeks with black truffle agnolotti and Yunnan black tea shortbread.
 With just one seating per night, it’s not easy to get a place, but once you do, you’re in for the kind of exceptional dining experience that has made The Kitchen the first Sacramento restaurant to earn a Michelin star.

 With it being so difficult to get a table at The Kitchen, it’s fortunate that it isn’t the only Michelin-worthy restaurant in town.
-Also recognised for excellence by the organisation are Canon, Frank Fat’s and Mother—all have earned the Bib Gourmand Award, given to more affordable restaurants that offer exceptional food and service.
+Also recognised for excellence by the organisation are Canon and Frank Fat’s—both have earned the Bib Gourmand Award, given to more affordable restaurants that offer exceptional food and service.

 Another excellent option is Biba, which focuses on authentic Italian dishes made with (you guessed it) ultra-fresh—and often locally grown—ingredients.
 The prix-fixe menus (lunch is a total bargain) lets you sample dishes that are light years ahead of the usual spaghetti with meatballs fare; consider tonarelli al cacio e pepe (fresh square-shaped spaghetti pasta with Pecorini Stagiano cheese and pepper) or salmone alla Griglia (grilled salmon with butter-braised fennel, farro, caramelised onions and Chianti vin cotto).